erobertson7/NEEProject/README.md

 ## Week Two

 - Ella: Merged Files on 4/13.
+Made checklist on 4/17.
 - Nancy: Made Corrections to Merged files 4/15-4/16, currently working on my end

 ## Plans for the week:

-- Ella: Make checklist of existing functions.
-Look into recursive functions.
+- Ella: Look into recursive functions.
 - Nancy: Will help with Testing and in making it more like the gforth.
 - Erin: Take charge on the documentation and help with testing.